 No one wants to lose customers.
 You work so hard to acquire each and every one.
-After they sign up for your product or service, you pour your energy into meeting and exceeding their expectations.
-So when you get that call or email, it can be devastating - both financially and emotionally.
-In this piece, we look at the importance of studying customer churn, and how to prevent customers from taking their business elsewhere once they’ve indicated they’re considering doing so.
-Businesses that retain their customers win.
+After they sign up for your product or service, you pour your energy into a meeting and attempt to exceed their expectations.
+So when you get that call or email, it can be financially and emotionally devastating.

 Customer churn is the percentage of customers that stopped using your company’s product or service during a certain time frame.
-The churn rate is calculated by dividing the number of customers lost during a specific time period by the number of customers you had at the beginning of that time period.
+The churn rate is calculated by dividing the number of customers lost during a specific period by the number of customers you had at the beginning.

 Customer Retention is Key for Profitability